- Where do MCB students come from?

 Most of MCB's approximately 100 faculty are in life sciences departments on the UMass Amherst campus.
 Others are in life sciences departments on the nearby campuses of Smith College, Mount Holyoke College, Hampshire College, and Amherst College.
 MCB faculty have close relationships with faculty/M.D.s at the Baystate Medical Center in Springfield, Mass., through the UMass/Baystate Collaborative Biomedical Research Program.

-Currently, 75 students are working toward doctoral degrees and 5 students are pursuing master's degrees in the MCB program.
+There are usually about 75 students working toward doctoral degrees and 10 students pursuing master's degrees in the MCB program.
 The strengths of the program are the breadth of its faculty's research interests, the interdisciplinary nature of its training, and the close mentoring and individual attention MCB students receive.
-Scott Garman, Professor of Biochemistry and Molecular Biology, is the program's Director; Tom Maresca, Associate Professor of Biology, is the program's Associate Director.
+Tom Maresca, Associate Professor of Biology, is the program's Director; Scott Garman, Professor of Biochemistry and Molecular Biology, is the program's Associate Director.

 How to Apply

-Graduate School information for all applicants (U.S. Citizens, Permanent Residents, and non-citizens) may be found on the Graduate School website.
+Graduate School information for all applicants may be found on the Graduate School website.
 Please use the secure on-line application to apply for the MCB Program.
 Please be certain to save the user name and password you create to log on.

 December 1 is the deadline for the receipt of application materials for acceptance into the Ph.D. program beginning the following fall: